skip to Main Content

 Partner

-David Wisz regularly represents insurance companies and their insureds in a variety of civil litigation matters.
-His broad insurance experience ranges from personal injury defense litigation, construction defect litigation, and homeowners’ association litigation.
+David Wisz regularly represents insurance carriers and their insureds in a variety of civil litigation matters.
+His broad litigation experience ranges from personal injury defense (including motor vehicle negligence, premises liability, wrongful death, construction jobsite injuries, and toxic torts), construction defect litigation, landowner disputes, and homeowners’ association litigation.

 LEARN MORE